JonathanMEdwards/subtext10/doc/language.md

 ```
 will increment the value of the `number` field.
 Default inputs are also supplied to function arguments, which will be discussed later.

-## Defining functions
+### Defining functions
-A function can be defined with a function-block, for example:
+A function can be defined with another kind of code block called a _function-block_, for example:
 ```
 plus = function {
   in: 0